ccwilliams1/WeatherWear_FE/README.md

 Make sure node is installed
 In the terminal window type 'npm install -g npm'

-That should work, if it doesn't youre on your own

 Once node is installed run 'npm server.js'
 Running server.js will start the whole damn project.
 As long as nothing yucky shows up in your terminal you're straight